issalig/galaksija/tape.md

 ## File Structure

-A typical Galaksija tape file consists of one or more blocks.
+A typical Galaksija tape file consists of one or more blocks (name, standard or turbo).

 ### Name block